digideskio/support-tools/ftdc/README.md

 While a larger chunk size decreases storage requirements due to better compression, it has the drawback that more samples may be lost in case of a crash.
-A chunk size of 300 (5 minutes at 1 sample per second) was chosen for the remainder of the tests.
+For example, a chunk size of 300 (5 minutes at 1 sample per second) was chosen for the remainder of the tests in order to reduce storage costs, but this risks losing 5 minutes worth of samples on a crash.

-A more complicated strategy for managing chunks is possible: the last chunk can be updated more frequently - for example, every 30 seconds - to reduce the number of samples lost in case of a crash.
+To minimize this risk a more complicated strategy for managing chunks may be adopted: the last chunk can be updated more frequently - for example, every 10 seconds - to reduce the number of samples lost in case of a crash.
 Then when a certain number of samples - say 300 - have been accumulated in a chunk, an new chunk can be started, to keep the chunk from growing in size indefinitely.
-This strategy has not been implemented yet; the time cost would need to be evaluated.
+This strategy however has a time cost, which is measured in a later section.

 In addition, it may be possible to attempt to write the last sample chunk on abort or segfault.